-The Company previously announced the Board's authorization for a share repurchase program of up to \$50.0 million of its common stock, to be implemented via open market purchases, privately negotiated transactions, or in accordance with an approved trading plan (under Rule 10b5-1).
-In December 2022, the Company commenced the share buyback program.
-As of March 31, 2023, the Company had purchased and canceled 2,622,149 shares of common stock for a total amount of approximately \$33.6 million (an average price of \$12.73 per share).
-Since March 31, 2023, the Company has purchased and canceled a further 1,187,798 shares of common stock for a total amount of approximately \$16.4 million, thereby completing the \$50.0 million share repurchase program.
+On October 18, 2022, the Company announced the authorization by the Company's Board of Directors (the "Board") of a share repurchase program of up to \$50.0 million of its common stock, to be implemented via open market purchases, privately negotiated transactions, or in accordance with an approved trading plan (under Rule 10b5-1).
+As of June 30, 2023, the Company had purchased and canceled 3,809,947 shares of common stock for a total amount of approximately \$50.0 million (an average price of \$13.12 per share), thereby completing such \$50.0 million share repurchase program.